rhinenoir/hexo-filter-mermaid/README.md

 - one of the **heavy-weight** dependencies is [puppeteer](https://github.com/GoogleChrome/puppeteer)
 - puppeteer related troubleshooting: [here](https://github.com/GoogleChrome/puppeteer/issues)

-## Contributing
-- Pull requests and stars are highly welcome.
-- For bugs and feature requests, please [create an issue](https://github.com/GARENFEATHER/hexo-filter-mermaid/issues/new).

 ## Credits

 -  Many thanks to the [hexo-filter-flowchart](https://github.com/bubkoo/hexo-filter-flowchart) project for providing the template